bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 1/README.md

 </div>
 Yosys is a powerful open-source logic synthesis tool used in digital VLSI design.
 The design is given to yosys tool using read_verilog and the library files using read_liberty.
 Yosys tool synthesizes the design using the library cells and the output is a netlist file (gate-level representation of the design).
 Netlist should be same as the design but represented in the form of standard cells.

-## Why do libraries have Different Flaours of Gates?
+## Why do libraries have Different Flavours of Gates?
 A .lib contains multiple flavours of the same gate.
 Flavours differ by drive strength (X1,X2,X4), threshold voltage (LVT,SVT,HVT).
 This allows power-performance-area trade-offs during the design.
 Critical paths use faster gates while non-critical paths use slower,low-power gates.

 ## Introduction To Logic Synthesis